paulscalise1/ECEN-435-ESP/validation/README.md

 ## Receiver

 Prior to running the python script, it is recommended to create a virtual environment.
+Run the following commands depending on your system.

 For Windows Powershell: